 Sample CLEG Courses

-The courses below are a sample of required courses or electives you may choose as a PPL CLEG major.
+The courses below are a sample of required courses or electives you may choose as a Politics, Policy and Law (PPL) CLEG major.
 Browse the University Catalog to learn more about the courses offered in the Department of Government and the Department of Justice, Law and Criminology as well as other elective courses offered across the university.